necanthrope/HellCore/README.md

 ### Building

+FOR UNICODE BRANCH ONLY:

+run this commands before running make:
+> yacc -d parser.y

 Simply change to the src directory, and type 'make'.
 This should build the moo binary.

 ### USE AT YOUR OWN RISK.
 I DENY RESPONSIBILITY FOR: